MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_02_explore_azure_sspr.md

 18. Keep the  Contoso Overview window open as you will use it in the subsequent task.

+### Task 2

-#### Task 2: In this task you, as the admin, will learn how to configure Password reset for users, including configuration of the types of authentication methods to use.
+In this task you, as the admin, will learn how to configure Password reset for users, including configuration of the types of authentication methods to use

 1. Go to the Contoso – Microsoft Azure tab that is open on your browser.
 If you previously closed the tab, open a browser page and in the address bar, enter portal.azure.com and select Azure Active Directory.
 You should be logged in as admin, in the Azure portal, if not, sign back in.

-2. From the left navigation pane, select **Password reset**.
+1. From the left navigation pane, select **Password reset**.

-3. The properties for self service password reset are displayed.
+1. The properties for self service password reset are displayed.
 Ensure that **Self service reset** is **selected** for the group which is listed, the **SSPRSecurityGroupUsers**.
 Put your cursor over the information icon next to where it says "select group" and note what is says, "Defines the group of users who are allowed to reset their own passwords."
 You must include users in the group, you can’t individually select users.
 Also, if you change the group, then the group you select replaces the group currently listed.
 As such, it is recommended that you simply add users to the SSPR group.
 Lastly, note the blue information box, "These settings only apply to end users in your organization.
 Admins are always enabled for self-service password reset and are required to use two authentication methods to reset their password."

-5. From the left navigation panel of Password reset, select **Authentication Methods**.
+1. From the left navigation panel of Password reset, select **Authentication Methods**.

-6. In the Number of methods required to rest, select **1**.
+1. In the Number of methods required to rest, select **1**.
 Note the information box on the screen.

-7. Notice the different methods available to users.  **Email** and **Mobile phone (SMS only)** should already be checked; if not, select them.
+1. Notice the different methods available to users.  **Email** and **Mobile phone (SMS only)** should already be checked; if not, select them.

-8. From the left navigation panel of Password reset, select **Registration**.
+1. From the left navigation panel of Password reset, select **Registration**.

-9. Ensure the setting to Require users to register when signing in is set to **Yes**.
+1. Ensure the setting to Require users to register when signing in is set to **Yes**.
 Leave the Number of days before users are asked to re-confirm their authentication information, to the default of 180.
 Take note of the information box on the page.

-10. From the left navigation panel of Password reset, select **Notifications**.
+1. From the left navigation panel of Password reset, select **Notifications**.

-11. Ensure the setting to Notify users on password resets is set to **Yes**.
+1. Ensure the setting to Notify users on password resets is set to **Yes**.
 Leave the setting for Notify all admins when other admins reset their password to No.

-12. Note how the Password reset navigation pane also includes options to view audit logs and Usage & insights.
+1. Note how the Password reset navigation pane also includes options to view audit logs and Usage & insights.

-13. **Sign out** from all the browser tabs by clicking on the user icon next to the email address on the top right corner of the screen.
+1. **Sign out** from all the browser tabs by clicking on the user icon next to the email address on the top right corner of the screen.
 Then the close all the browser windows.

+### Task 3

-#### Task 3:  In this task you, as user Adele Vance, will go through the registration process for self service password reset.
-This task requires that you have access to a mobile device where you can receive text messages or a personal email account that you can access.
+In this task you, as user Adele Vance, will go through the registration process for self service password reset.
+This task requires that you have access to a mobile device where you can receive text messages or a personal email account that you can access

 1. Open Microsoft Edge.

 2. In the address bar enter **login.microsoftonline.com**.